Jalal-Assaly/Fawry-Internship-Summer2023/task13-book-store-spring-webapp/README.md

-**Welcome to the Bookstore Web Application!** This project is built using **Spring Boot** and follows the **Model-View-Controller (MVC) architecture**, making it a robust and user-friendly platform for managing and purchasing books.
+**Welcome to the Bookstore Web Application!** This project is built using **Spring Boot** and follows the **Model-View-Controller (MVC) architecture**, making it a robust and user-friendly platform for managing books.

 ## Key Features
 ### Development
-- **Spring Boot**: We leveraged Spring Boot and its many tools to simplify application setup and development, allowing for efficient development and deployment.
+- **Spring Boot**: Spring Boot and its many tools were used to simplify application setup and development, allowing for efficient development.

 - **JSP Files**: JavaServer Pages (JSP) are used to create dynamic web pages, providing a user interface that adapts by using tools like JSTL tags.

-- **MySQL Database**: We use MySQL as the primary database to store the books information, namely the IBAN, book title, author name, category and price.
+- **MySQL Database**: A MySQL database was used as the primary database to store the books information, namely the IBAN, book title, author name, category and price.

 - **JPA & Hibernate**: JPA and its Hibernate ORM implementation are utilized to map Java objects to database tables,